oysnet/czagenda-api/docs/rest.rst

 Playing with the API
 ^^^^^^^^^^^^^^^^^^^^^

-Curl is used in examples bellow to make request to the server.
-If you're not familiar with please take a look at http://curl.haxx.se/
+curl-oauth is used in examples bellow to make request to the server.
+If you're not familiar with please take a look at https://github.com/oxys/curl-oauth

 1. Get a document's list